NRS Publication Schedule Changes

 Deaths from unknown causes are investigated by the Crown Office and Procurator Fiscal Service (COPFS).
 Sometimes these investigations require toxicology tests to be undertaken to determine the actual cause of death.
 For 2019, there have been a number of toxicology tests outstanding, and consequent delays in finalising the causes of deaths.

 NRS would usually finalise in April the death registration data to be used in its publications covering causes of death (including drug deaths, alcohol deaths and suicides).
 At the end of April 2020, there were almost 900 deaths, registered in 2019, with the cause still not known.
 It is not possible to produce reliable statistics of deaths from some causes when there remain so many deaths with unknown cause.
 Therefore, NRS could not publish these figures in June and July, as originally intended.

 NRS has been monitoring the quality and completeness of the necessary data from COPFS.
-Based on the information received to date, NRS are now aiming to publish the delayed publications in November and December 2020.
+Based on the information received to date, NRS will now be publishing the delayed publications as follows.

 - 24 November 2020 - Death from various causes, 2019

 - 15 December 2020 - Drug-related deaths in Scotland, 2019

 - 15 December 2020 - Volatile Substance Abuse and Helium Deaths, 2019